opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

 ## Extended Reading

-In general, above methods can complete the layout requirements of common custom, but for some needs, such as, drag and change size, view, switching functions of customization scenarios, it would be more complicated to start writing directly with native HTML, and the interaction is inconsistent.
+In general, preceding methods can complete the layout requirements of common custom, but for some needs, such as, drag and change size, view, switching functions of customization scenarios, it would be more complicated to start writing with native HTML directly, and the interaction is inconsistent.
 OpenSumi provides several types of basic components that can be used to build layouts.

 - The Layout Basic components